TMC-CSharp/tmc-c.github.io/pages/teachers_guide.md

   </PropertyGroup>
 ```

-After C# 9 has released, you don't need these changes and the PackageReference is enought.
+After C# 9 has released, you don't need these changes and the PackageReference will be enough.

 The library doesn't require any further setup and works on it's own. **Magic!**

 ### Testing whether a class or method exists (with the stub generation library)

-Testing whether a class or method exists can be made more straightforward with the forementioned stub generation library.
+Testing whether a class or method exists can be made more straightforward with the stub generation library.

 When the library is added, you can simply try to create an instance of a class or call a method.
 If the class or method does not exist, the library throws a [**NotImplementedException**](https://docs.microsoft.com/en-us/dotnet/api/system.notimplementedexception) and the test will fail.
 Thus using reflection or more complex testing methods is not needed.

 **Note!**
-Remember to reference the exercice namespace with the `using` keyword in order to the students classes to be picked up!
-Otherwise the classes are newer found and stubs will be generated.
+Remember to reference the exercice namespace with the `using` keyword in order for the students classes to be picked up!
+Otherwise the classes are not found and stubs will be generated.

-Also static field and method access (includes enums!) requires the use of the `partial` keyword on the test class.
+Also, static field and method access (includes enums!) requires the use of the `partial` keyword on the test class.

 ## Model solutions and stubs & repository access